supload/technical-whitepaper/technical-whitepaper.md

 1. **Payment Scalability -** Integration with the lightning network on the Bitcoin and Litecoin blockchains.
 This will facilitate near realtime micropayments to Supload users as their content is generating pageviews.
 Think of it as streaming payments.
 2. **Permanent Decentralized Storage -** All uploads to Supload will be permanently stored in the uncensorable filecoin network.
 3. **Decentralized Website State -** Utilizing the proposed Plasma smart contract framework on the Ethereum blockchain, computation of the current website state (votes, user authorization, moderation) will be finalized on our own public blockchain.
 Consensus will be reached, and miners will be rewarded with the SUP token.
-4. **Decentralized Video Compression -** To provide the best possible user experience for full length video, computation needs to be done to separate large video files into small chunks to facilitate fast loading when scrubbing through a videos timeline.
+4. **Decentralized Image and Video Compression -** User experience is still going to be a priority.
+Computation needs to be done to separate large video files into small chunks to facilitate fast loading when scrubbing through a videos timeline.
+Images need to be compressed to different resolutions to enable fast loading on slower internet connections.
 The golem network is a possible solution to renting cpu time from a network of users to aid in compressing video.

 ## 1.0 Payment Scalability

 With a low threshold of allowing users to withdraw their bitcoin earnings after earning only $1.00 USD, we need to think to the future about how to scale these payments.
 With any type of growth, Supload could potentially spam the bitcoin blockchain with many low $1.00 transactions.

 Users are currently incentivized to withdraw their earnings as soon as they reach the $1.00 minimum withdraw threshold.
-Anything else is entrusting a 3rd party(Supload) to hold their earnings until they withdraw, is poor bitcoin security from the user standpoint.
+Anything else is entrusting a 3rd party(Supload) to hold their earnings until they withdraw.
 Entrusting a third party to hold you coins is a bad crypto practice.

-The solution is to move these payments off the primary bitcoin blockchain, onto a secondary layer.
+The solution is to move these payments off the primary bitcoin blockchain, onto a secondary payment channel.
+We can update this payment channel as often as we like.
+The end user can then close the channel whenever they want, publishing the final transaction to bitcoin blockchain.
+Finalizing the transaction between Supload and the user.

 ### 1.1 :zap: Lightning Network